ravi-data-science/ta_work/README.md

 4)
 Description of process -
 a) Case classes defined
-- Debts
-- PaymentPlans
-- Payments
-b)
+- Debts (getDebts method provides the list of debts reading from http service, parsed by net.liftweb.json package)
+- PaymentPlans (getPaymentPlans method provides the list of PaymentPlans reading from http service, parsed by net.liftweb.json package)
+- Payments (getPayments method provides the list of Payments reading from http service, parsed by net.liftweb.json package)

+b) TA_Work1.scala - Processing object having main method which calls the method 'processDebtPlanAndPayments'
+c) Test case classes - TA_Work1Test.scala, DebtsTest.scala, PaymentPlansTest.scala, PaymentsTest.scala

 5) what you think you would have done differently given more time.
 - Validation of test cases, Would have provided more test coverage , edge cases
 - consider the edge cases to think about mutability vs immutability of data/ variables